Two Year Old Progress Check - Integrated Review

 If a child moves settings between the age of 24 and 36 months, leaders and managers of the respective settings should agree which provider will complete the check if it has not already been completed.
 The progress check will usually be completed by the setting where the child has spent the most time to date.

-If a childminder needs support in preparing the progress check, or making referrals for children, they should contact their Development Worker (Noel Quinn).
+If a childminder needs support in preparing the progress check, or making referrals for children, they should contact their Early Years and Childcare Adviser.

 Children who do not attend an early years setting